-also means the responsible social services agency petitioning for the adopting parent to adopt a child under state guardianship pursuant to Minnesota Statutes § 260C.623.
+(24‡) "Petitioner" means a person, with a spouse, if any, petitioning for the adoption of any person pursuant to Minnesota Statutes § 259.20-.89 259.21 to § 259.63.
+"Petitioner" also means the responsible social services agency petitioning for the adopting parent to adopt a child under state guardianship pursuant to Minnesota Statutes § 260C.623.

-- (25th) "Placement" means the transfer of physical custody of a child from a biological parent, legal guardian, or agency with placement authority to a prospective adoptive home. - (26v) "Placement activities" means any of the following: - (1) placement of a child; - (2) arranging or providing short-term foster care pending an adoptive placement; - (3) facilitating placement by maintaining a list, in any form, of biological parents or prospective adoptive parents; - (4) completing or updating a child's social and medical history as required under Minnesota Statutes § 259.41 and § 260C.611 collecting health and social histories of a birth family; - (5) conducting an adoption study; - (6) witnessing consents to an adoption; or - (7) engaging in any activity listed in clauses (1) to (6) for purposes of fulfilling any requirements of the Interstate Compact on the Placement of Children, Minnesota Statutes § 260.851-to § 260.91. - (27w) "Putative father" means a man, including a male who is less than eighteen (18) years of age, who may be a child's father, but who: - $(\underline{a}1)$ is not married to the child's mother on or before the date that the child was or is to be born; and - $(\underline{b2})$ has not established paternity of the child according to Minnesota Statutes § 257.57 in a court proceeding before the filing of an adoption petition regarding the child; or - (c3) has not signed a recognition of parentage under Minnesota Statutes § 257.75, which has not been revoked or vacated. - (28) "Relative" means a person related to the child by blood, marriage, or adoption, or an individual who is an important friend with whom the child has resided or had significant contact.
-For an Indian child, relative includes members of the extended family as defined by the law or custom of the Indian child's tribe or, in the absence of laws or custom, any person age eighteen (18) or older who is the Indian child's grandparent, aunt, uncle, brother, sister, niece, nephew, first or second cousin, brother-in-law, sister-in-law, or step-parent as provided in the Indian Child Welfare Act of 1978, 25 U.S.C. § 1903(2).
-Distinguish "individual related to child" under Rule 2.01(190).
+$(25{\rm H})$ "Placement" means the transfer of physical custody of a child from a biological parent, legal guardian, or agency with placement authority to a prospective adoptive home.

+$(\underline{26}\mathbf{v})$ "Placement activities" means any of the following:

+$(\underline{a1})$ placement of a child;

+(b2) arranging or providing short-term foster care pending an adoptive placement;

+(c3) facilitating placement by maintaining a list, in any form, of biological parents or prospective adoptive parents;

+(d) completing or updating a child's social and medical history as required under Minnesota Statutes § 259.41 and § 260C.611 collecting health and social histories of a birth family;

+$(\underline{e5})$ conducting an adoption study;

+$(\underline{f6})$ witnessing consents to an adoption; or

+(g7) engaging in any activity listed in clauses (1) to (6) for purposes of fulfilling any requirements of the Interstate Compact on the Placement of Children, Minnesota Statutes § 260.851-to § -260.91.

+(27w) "Putative father" means a man, including a male who is less than eighteen (18) years of age, who may be a child's father, but who:

+$(\underline{a}+)$ is not married to the child's mother on or before the date that the child was or is to be born; and

+$(\underline{b2})$ has not established paternity of the child according to Minnesota Statutes § 257.57 in a court proceeding before the filing of an adoption petition regarding the child; or

+(c3) has not signed a recognition of parentage under Minnesota Statutes 257.75, which has not been revoked or vacated.

+$(\underline{28x})$ "Relative" means a person related to the child by blood, marriage, or adoption, or an individual who is an important friend with whom the child has resided or had significant contact.
+For an Indian child, relative includes members of the extended family as defined by the law or custom of the Indian child's tribe or, in the absence of laws or custom, any person age eighteen (18) or older who is the Indian child's grandparent, aunt, uncle, brother, sister, niece, nephew, first or second cousin, brother-inlaw, sister-in-law, or step-parent as provided in the Indian Child Welfare Act of 1978, 25 U.S.C. § 1903(2).
+Distinguish "individual related to child" under Rule $2.01(\underline{190})$ .

-- (29y) "Responsible social services agency" means the county agency acting on behalf as agent of the commissioner of human services as when the commissioner is legal guardian or legal custodian of the child. - (30z) "Working day" refers solely to revocation of consents and means Monday through Friday, excluding any holiday as defined under Minnesota Statutes § 645.44, subd.
-5. - (31aa) "Intercountry adoption" means adoption of a child by a Minnesota resident under the laws of a foreign country or the adoption under the laws of Minnesota of a child born in another country.
+$(\underline{29y})$ "Responsible social services agency" means the county agency acting as agent on behalf of the commissioner of human services as when the commissioner is legal guardian or legal custodian of the child.

+$(\underline{30z})$ "Working day" refers solely to revocation of consents and means Monday through Friday, excluding any holiday as defined under Minnesota Statutes § 645.44, subd.
+5.

+(31aa) "Intercountry adoption" means adoption of a child by a Minnesota resident under the laws of a foreign country or the adoption under the laws of Minnesota of a child born in another country.